awesome-schedule/plannable/README.md

 npm run serve
 ```

 You need to serve the static files in scripts/data, because we only load local data in local development mode.
-To do so, you can run `bash run.sh` in the project root, which will basically open a static http server listening to port `8000` with cross origin header.
+To do so, you can run `bash scripts/run.sh` in the project root, which will basically open a static http server listening to port `8000` with cross origin header.

 Then you can visit the development server at [http://127.0.0.1:8080](http://127.0.0.1:8080/).